ccoommpp/GDSE-DISCORD-BOT/README.md

 - **On Message Event**
   - Handles incoming messages and processes commands.
   - Generates responses using the `get_response` function from `responce.py`.
+  - For private chat with bot use '?'.

 ### `responce.py`